 As an appetizer, these steak bites are wicked because you can prep them in advance of when you need them.

 To do this, get the bacon wrapped and secured around the steak.
-Place them on a baking sheet and wrap the sheet in plastic wrap (alternative you can pop them into an airtight container too).
+Place them on a baking sheet and wrap the sheet in plastic wrap (alternatively, you can pop them into an airtight container too).
 Store them in the fridge for 12-24 hours.

 When you need them, drizzle the balsamic dressing over them if you're using it and bake them as per the instructions.